bookercodes/articles/input-validation-in-express-with-express-validator.md

 ### Setup

-For the purposes of this tutorial, I'll assume you already have a script whose contents look something like this:
+For the purposes of this tutorial, I'll assume you have a script whose contents look something like this:

     // dependencies
     var express = require('express');